About / Organization

 Katarina Hajder is a sophomore studying psychology potentially on the applied behavioral analysis track.
 She plans on becoming a clinical psychologist.
 She is a part of GHI because she cares about all aspects of health and how to improve education and treatment of diseases.

-Maria Camitan is a sophomore majoring in Integrative Neuroscience and Philosophy.
+Maria Camitan is a senior majoring in Integrative Neuroscience and Philosophy.
 She became involved in the Global Health Impact Project to learn more about pharmaceutical distribution and its ties to the field of medicine.
 She has a strong interest in public health and applied ethics.

 Matthew Altman is an undergrad pre-med student at Binghamton University majoring in Biology, English Literature, and Philosophy, Politics and Law.
 His interest in the Global Health Impact Project coincides with how ethics debates in the medical field might yield to public pressure given the right incentives.

-Theodora Catrina is a sophomore and an economics and history double major.
+Theodora Catrina is a senior and an economics and history double major.
 She plans on going into law, and joined GHI because she is interested in global health and she thinks it’s a great cause.

-Jake is a sophomore at Binghamton University studying statistics and sociology.
+Jake is a senior at Binghamton University studying statistics and sociology.
 He hopes that his modeling and data analysis skills, obtained through Global Health Impact Project, will better prepare him for his intended future career as a social researcher.
 He believes the data obtained through GHI will be sufficient at building awareness and reason for lobbyists to improve access to life-saving drugs.

 Shashank is a Graduate student at Binghamton University, pursuing his masters in Computer Science.
 Skilled in web development, PIM management systems and front-end development, He plans to use these skill sets he developed during his professional experience towards Global Health Impact.